Thomas A. R. Nelson: Early life

 Nelson was born on Eskridge Farm in rural Roane County, Tennessee, the second son of farmer and land agent David Nelson and his wife, Phoebe White Nelson.
-In 1826, at the age of just 14, he delivered a speech in defense of Native American rights before the First Presbyterian Church in Knoxville.
-He graduated from East Tennessee College (now the University of Tennessee) in 1828, and studied law in Knoxville under Thomas L. Williams.
+In 1826 at age 14, he delivered a speech in defense of Native American rights before the First Presbyterian Church in Knoxville.
+He graduated from East Tennessee College (now the University of Tennessee) in 1828 and studied law in Knoxville under Thomas L. Williams.
 After his admission to the bar in 1832, he moved to Elizabethton to practice law.

 In Elizabethton, Nelson took an active role in the promotion of Whig ideals.
-He was appointed acting district attorney in 1833, and campaigned on behalf of Whig presidential candidate Hugh Lawson White in 1836.
-Around 1839, Nelson met William G. "Parson" Brownlow, and encouraged him to start a pro-Whig newspaper.
+He was appointed acting district attorney in 1833 and campaigned on behalf of Whig presidential candidate Hugh Lawson White in 1836.
+Around 1839, Nelson met William G. "Parson" Brownlow and encouraged him to start a pro-Whig newspaper.
 In subsequent decades, this newspaper, commonly called Brownlow's Whig, grew to become one of the most influential and controversial papers in the Southern United States.
 Brownlow's rival, Landon Carter Haynes, read law with Nelson in the late 1830s.

-Around 1840, Nelson moved his practice to Jonesborough in Washington County, where he would remain for two decades.
+Around 1840, Nelson moved his practice to Jonesborough, where he would remain for two decades.
 On October 29, 1840, he debated rising Democratic politician Andrew Johnson to a draw as the two campaigned for William Henry Harrison and Martin Van Buren, respectively.
 In 1846, Nelson successfully defended Brownlow from a libel charge in a well-publicized trial prosecuted by future Confederate judge West Humphreys.

 Whig officials consistently encouraged Nelson to run for office, but Nelson always declined, stating that officeholders' salaries were inadequate to support his family.

-In 1851, Nelson was appointed commissioner to China, but again declined the appointment due to inadequate salary.
+In 1851 Nelson was appointed commissioner to China but again declined the appointment due to inadequate salary.
 Later that year, East Tennessee representatives in the state legislature made a vigorous push to have Nelson appointed to the U.S. Senate, but the legislature chose James C. Jones instead.